LukePappa/Ourism/text.md

-Fulfillment derived from existence itself is called Ennea.
+Fulfillment derived from the act of existing itself is called Ennea.